 The design for the obverse of the coin is reproduced from the Saint Gaudens Gold Double Eagle, designed by Augustus Saint Gaudens.
 A depiction of Liberty is shown, as she holds a lit torch and olive branch and strides boldly forward.
-The reverse of the coins was designed by Miley Busiek, specifically for the new bullion coin series.
+The reverse of the coins was designed by Miley Frost, specifically for the new bullion coin series.
 It features a male eagle bringing an olive branch to a nest containing young eagles and their mother.

 Since the Gold Eagle bullion coins are struck to public demand, in general this demand level determines the mintages for each year.
 Some years when demand and corresponding mintages were lower, collectible value exists for the coins beyond their precious metal value.

-For the American Gold Eagle bullion coins:
+American Gold Eagle Notes:

-- There were a total of 30,257,549 Gold Eagles produced across all denominations for years from 1986 to 2009.
-The total bullion weight of these coins is 16,614,114 ounces of gold.
+There are a total of 49,269,565 Uncirculated and 5,777,701 Proof Gold Eagles produced across all denominations from 1986 to 2023.

-- The most produced denomination is the one ounce coin, which carries a $50 face value.
-From 1986 to 2009, there have been 13,479,538 of the one ounce Gold Eagles produced.
+The most produced denomination is the one ounce coin, which carries a $50 face value.
+From 1986 to 2023, there have been 24,853,007 of the one ounce Gold Eagles produced.

-The least produced denomination is the one-half ounce $25 face value coin with production of 2,408,746.
+The least produced denomination is the one-half ounce $25 face value coin with production of 4,493,146.

-- The highest mintage individual issue is the one-tenth ounce 1999 Gold Eagle at 2,750,338.
+The highest mintage individual issue is the one-tenth ounce 1999 Gold Eagle with a mintage of 2,750,338.

-- The lowest mintage individual issue is the one-half ounce 1991 Gold Eagle at 24,100.
+The lowest mintage individual issue is the one-half ounce 2020-W Gold Eagle with a mintage of 6,284.

-American Gold Eagle Mintages
+$5 American Gold Eagle Mintages: